marcellinus-witarsah/data-science-job-skill-extraction/README.md

 Since spacy model is used, for those data that will used for training and validation must be in a [DocBin](https://spacy.io/api/docbin) format.
 While for testing we just need to convert it into .txt file.

 ## Modelling
 The model is called a named entity recognition (NER) model which is specifically used for tagging named entities (data science related skills) inside texts/ documents.
-For modelling we split the data before hand so that the proportion will be 70% training set, 15% development set and 15% test set.
+For modelling we split the data before hand so that the proportion will be **70% training set**, **15% development set** and **15% test set**.
 The model learn from the training set and development set for evaluating the model performance during training.
 Finally test set will be used to evaluate the final model performance.

 ## Evaluation & Results
 To assess the performance of our Named Entity Recognition (NER) model, we used a straightforward method for classification, which includes the following metrics: